-This article will discuss why Nespresso machines are noisy, how to make Nespresso machines quieter, and the factors while purchasing a quieter coffee machine.
+This article will discuss why Nespresso machines are loud, how to make Nespresso machines quieter, and the factors while purchasing a quieter coffee machine.

 Nespresso machines don’t start off being too loud.
 But all Nespresso machine users know that noise level starts to rise over time.

-Naturally, the coffee machine makes some noise during coffee preparation.
-Now, look at some parts of coffee machines that make noise.
+Naturally, the coffee machine makes some noise during coffee preparation because of the motion of internal parts

 - Water pump pumping motion

 - Vibrations of internal parts which are connected with pumping water

 - Circulation of water through the thermo block

 Usually, the main reason behind the Nespresso machine or any other coffee machine being louder is limescale buildup.

 If you don’t clean your machine regularly, dirt and calcium deposits build up inside the machine which eventually results in loud noises while brewing coffee.

 Another reason why Nespresso is too loud is that the bearing inside the machine wears out over time.